mdavidson9/docs.balsamiq.com/content/jira/transition-guide.md

 Mockups 3 for JIRA Cloud was released January 18, 2016.
 The new version has projects, symbols, real time collaboration and lots of other improvements.

-We will soon be moving all JIRA Cloud instances to this new connect add-on, however, in the meantime, you may be using an older version of the plugin.
+We will be retiring the old version of the plugin around April 26 however, in the meantime, you may be using an older version of the plugin.

 **If you haven't yet purchased Mockups for JIRA**, but have a Cloud instance older than January 18, 2016, you will have the older plugin pre-installed.
 You may have even trialed this version.
 As this older version will shortly be removed from your Cloud instance, we suggest you disable it via the UPM, install the [Mockups for 3 JIRA Cloud](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/overview) version, and trial this add-on.
 Here are details on [how it install the connect plugin](https://marketplace.atlassian.com/plugins/com.balsamiq.mockups.jira/cloud/installation).

-**If you already purchased Mockups for JIRA** for your Cloud instance, continue to use and enjoy Mockups for JIRA!
-Your users should reference the [Mockups for JIRA for Server User Guide](/jira/user-guide/) and the administration of your plugin works like [Mockups for Confluence for Cloud](/confluence/admin-guide-cloud/).

-**We will soon be migrating your license to the new Mockups 3 for JIRA Cloud version.** We will be in contact by email with details regarding your options for in this licensing transition and the new pricing and license management in Atlassian Marketplace.

-If you have any questions, don't hesitate to [contact us](https://balsamiq.com/company/contact/#/s/m4j).
+**If you already purchased Mockups for JIRA** in most cases we will be installing the new add-on for you as part of [migrating your Balsamiq-issued license](#changes-to-licensing-and-pricing).
+Once your instance has been migrated to Mockups 3 for JIRA Cloud, your users will just need to follow the instructions to [migrate individual mockups](#migrating-your-mockups-to-the-new-plugin).

 {{< yt BlVN1xkVaRQ >}}